As of May 29, 2012 I made my last debt payment and officially became debt free!!!

 I share a lot of my progress here on this blog with all the ups-and-downs along the way.
 But there’s still more to the story.

 In March 2011 I finally faced the harsh reality that I was over $14,000 in debt, had no savings and my financial life was out of order but I didn’t know how to fix it.

 While I enjoyed my job (working as an accountant no less), I still felt like a hamster on a wheel; like I was just treading water.
-So I made the decision to become debt free, make a game plan and turn my life around.

 - Credit Card #1: $1,833.17

 - Car Loan: $11,342 (original cost was $16,575 but I put money down)

 - Full-time job: $37,072

 Averaged $3,496 per month or about $42,000 per year.